 - Wash your hands frequently with an alcohol-based hand rub, or soap and water.
 It is suggested that a 20-second washing is appropriate.

 - Maintain social distancing.
 Stay at least 6 feet from anyone who is coughing or sneezing.

-- Avoid touching eyes, nose and mouth.
+- Avoid touching your eyes, nose and mouth.
 The virus enters the body through these three areas.

 - Practice respiratory hygiene.
 Cover your mouth and nose with your bent elbow or tissues when you cough or sneeze.
 Then dispose of the used tissue immediately.

-- If you have a fever, cough and difficulty breathing, seek medical care.
+- If you have a fever, cough and difficulty breathing, avoid public spaces.